 The highlights were fast and frequent:

-• The Stucky Prophecy: A moment of “shared debauchery” between Captain Assman and Princess Bucky that fulfilled the fan-favourite “Stucky” prophecy to the sound of bashful sighs and disbelief from the crowd.
+- The Stucky Prophecy: A moment of “shared debauchery” between Captain Assman and Princess Bucky that fulfilled the fan-favourite “Stucky” prophecy to the sound of bashful sighs, raucous laughter, and disbelief from the crowd.

 The Verdict

 The evening concluded with a powerhouse grand finale that saw the entire company return to the stage for a high-physicality dance sequence.
-The standing ovation was a testament to the cast’s incredible athleticism and Samwise’s vision of creating a show that is “ambitiously large” for its size.
+The rapturous applause and cheers were a testament to the cast’s incredible athleticism and Samwise’s vision of creating a show that is ‘ambitiously large’ for its size.

 MARVELous is more than just a parody; it is a side-splitting night of naughtiness that treats your favourite movie icons with exactly the kind of irreverence they deserve.